markjlyon/spaceopera/EPISODES.md

 ## SEASON TWO

+### EPISODE 02x03 - LEFT UNCHECKED

+The Silurians, left unchecked, have now virtually exterminated over twenty worlds and it seems they have begun a full scale invasion of the former Drago-Kadzai worlds.

+Rumors swirl about a new pirate clan raiding and taking slaves in the former Drago-Kadzai systems.

+A prison revolt on Meridian reveals a new political faction germinating on the USC home world.

 ### EPISODE 02x02 - GIRL, SERPENT, THORN

 The Keptra Empire appears silent after the disasterous first encounter, but it did reveal a new type of Zendai civilization and cultural mindset, one that puts itself above all others.
 A culture of deception and misdirection possessing psionics means silence might not equal stillness.